rostyhn/ncopds/README.md

 Servers requiring authentication are supported. `ncopds` does not store your passwords anywhere.
 Instead, it relies on your system's keyring to store passwords.

-This is still alpha software.
-Please feel free to submit bugs using the issue tracker and improve upon what you see here.
+**This is still alpha software.
+Please feel free to submit bugs using the issue tracker and improve upon what you see here.**

+You can find a directory of OPDS catalogs you can use with `ncopds` [here](https://wiki.mobileread.com/wiki/OPDS).
+I personally run a `calibre-web` server which supports serving books through a OPDS catalog; that directory has other software you can use to serve OPDS catalogs as well.

 # Installation
 The easiest way to install `ncopds` is through Rust's package manager, `cargo`.
 Just run `cargo install ncopds` to get started!
 Currently, only linux is supported.
 I cannot guarantee it will work on MacOS or Windows.